 Treatment and prognosis

-When occurs spinal cord compression or symptoms clearly secondary to a schwannoma, surgical intervention is indicated.
+When symptoms of spinal cord compression occur clearly secondary to a schwannoma, surgical intervention is indicated.

 - 1 .Evans DG, Mason S, Huson SM et-al. Spinal and cutaneous schwannomatosis is a variant form of type 2 neurofibromatosis: a clinical and molecular study.
 J. Neurol.
 Neurosurg.
 Psychiatr.
 1997;62 (4): 361-6. doi:10.1136/jnnp.62.4.361 - Free text at pubmed - Pubmed citation

 - 2. Maccollin M, Chiocca EA, Evans DG et-al. Diagnostic criteria for schwannomatosis.
 Neurology.
 2005;64 (11): 1838-45. doi:10.1212/01.WNL.0000163982.78900.AD - Pubmed citation

 - 3. Maccollin M, Woodfin W, Kronn D et-al. Schwannomatosis: a clinical and pathologic study.
 Neurology.
 1996;46 (4): 1072-9.
 Neurology (full text) - Pubmed citation

 - 4. Antinheimo J, Sankila R, Carpén O et-al. Population-based analysis of sporadic and type 2 neurofibromatosis-associated meningiomas and schwannomas.
 Neurology.
 2000;54 (1): 71-6.
 Pubmed citation